hyperledger-labs/Scorex/README.md

  * you can fork codebase of a Bitcoin or Ethereum client.
 However, such clients are optimized towards concrete protocol, thus implementing something different would be a cumbersome task.
  * there are some modular frameworks, such as Scorex, where you can change consensus layer, or transactional layer, or both.
-Still, these modules have concrete interfaces, so for many design
+Still, these modules have concrete interfaces, so for many designs more low-level and abstract approach was needed.

  We have read a lot of research papers to make Scorex 2 supporting their implementations.
 Its abstract core allows for implementing a broad range of systems, including ones with multiple types of blocks and non-linear history.